bhanu-8559/Revenue-Insights-in-Hospitality-Domain/README.md

 Welcome to the readme file for the AtliQ Grands Data Analytics Project focusing on revenue management within the hospitality domain.
 This project aims to leverage business and data intelligence to help AtliQ Grands regain market share and revenue in the luxury/business hotels category.
-As an external data analyst, you have been tasked with analyzing historical data and creating a dashboard to provide actionable insights to the revenue management team.
+As an external data analyst, analyzing historical data and creating a dashboard to provide actionable insights to the revenue management team.

 ## Project Overview: